-Mumtaz Mufti is the great name of Urdu writings.
-He wrote many great books.
-He got fame from his biography and travelogue Labbaik.
+Mumtaz Mufti is the top name of Urdu’s writings.
+He wrote many great books but got fame from his biography and travelogue Labbaik.
 Moreover, he was the contemporary writer of Ashfaq Ahmad and Quadrat Ullah Shehab.

 Table of Contents

-He wrote first short story book with named “Jhuki Jhuki Ankhain.”
+He wrote his first short story book named “Jhuki Jhuki Ankhain.”
 This book turned him from Mumtaz Hussain to Mumtaz Mufti.

 Mumtaz Mufti Early Thoughts.

-In early life, Mumtaz Mufti was much inspired from Sigmund Fried.
+In early life, Mumtaz Mufti much inspired by Sigmund Fried.
 Before partition, he was also like infamous literature.

-At begging, He rigorously opposed the creation of Pakistan.
+In the beginning, He vigorously opposed the creation of Pakistan.
 But, later, became a true Pakistani and Islamist.
 It is saying that changing came to his personality after the relationships with Hazrat Qudratullah Shahab.
-He was much impressed with the thoughts, teaching, and personality of Qudratullah.
+He was much impressed with the thoughts, teaching, and nature of Qudratullah.

 Mufti also compiled his biographies like Shahab Nama with the name of Ali Pur Ka Aili and Alkh Nagri.
-Alkh Nagri is the story of a lover how opposed the social taboos of time.
-While Alkh Nagri is the later part of his autobiography.
-This book described mysticism, Sufism, and thoughts of Mufti.
+Alkh Nagri is the story of a lover how opposed the social taboos of the time.
+While Alkh Nagri is the later part of his autobiography, this book described mysticism, Sufism, and thoughts of Mufti.

 Many people asked the grave of Mumtaz Mufti.
 Mumtaz Mufti was passed away on 27 October 1995 in Islamabad.
-He was buried in Islamabad.
+He buried in Islamabad grave.

-He was awarded Sitara-e-Imtiaz (1986) and Munshi Premchand in 1989.
-In 2013, Pakistan Post Office also issued a stamped ticket in the honor of Mumtaz Mufti.
+He got the award of Sitara-e-Imtiaz (1986) and Munshi Premchand in 1989.
+In 2013, Pakistan Post Office also issued a stamped ticket in honor of the legend writer of Urdu.

 - Mumtaz Mufti- Hawal o Asaar by Dr. Robina Rafiq